Yarra River Project

 In 2010, the City of Stonnington started one of the biggest regeneration projects in the Yarra River’s recent history – the Yarra River Biodiversity Project.

 The Yarra River acts as a wildlife corridor (also known as ‘green freeway’) for many different animal species.
-Riding your bike or walking along the Yarra River you may hear and see a noisy flock of Yellow-tailed Black cockatoos travelling from tree to tree.
+Riding your bike or walking along the Yarra River you may hear and see a noisy flock of Rainbow lorikeets travelling from tree to tree.

 Discover more about the history and ecological value of the Yarra River and Tune into our new Audio Tour on your next walk or bike ride along the Yarra and learn all about Melbourne’s landmark river.